hagasatoshi/js-merge-xlsx/README.md

 Minimum JavasScript-based template engine for MS-Excel. js-merge-xlsx allows you to print JavaScript values.

 - Avairable for both web browser and Node.js .
 - Bulk printing.
-It is possible to print array to multiple 'files'.
+It is possible to print array as 'multiple files'.
 - Bulk printing.
-It is possible to print array to multiple 'sheets'.
+It is possible to print array as 'multiple sheets'.

 Template
 ![Template](https://raw.githubusercontent.com/hagasatoshi/js-merge-xlsx/master/image/before2.png)